tudoroancea/brains2/src/brains2/src/control/README.md

       After the 1st exploration lap, we use the past trajectory as a raceline and change the costs for the exploitation phase.
 We can re-estimate it lap after lap, but we keep track of the lateral deviation $n$ and the heading deviation $\psi$ during the exploration phase, and then we recompute the actual taken poses based on the adjusted center line (after loop closure)

-    > [!NOTE]: during the first lap the first and last points will not be the same !!!!!
+    > [!WARNING]: during the first lap the first and last points will not be the same !!!!!

     ⇒ we stitch the last prediction with the beginning of the lap